 In 1992, the New Jersey Legislature created the Individual Health Coverage (IHC) Program to ensure that people without access to employer or government sponsored health care programs could purchase health coverage for themselves and their families from a variety of private carriers.
 Prior to that time, few insurance companies offered policies to individuals and coverage was often inadequate, especially for people with chronic illnesses or injuries.

-Today, individuals -- regardless of their age or health status -- are guaranteed renewable health coverage under standard individual plans designed by the Individual Health Coverage Program Board as well as under the Basic and Essential Plans sold by carriers.
+Since 1993, individuals – regardless of their age or health status – are guaranteed renewable health coverage under standard individual plans designed by the Individual Health Coverage Program Board.

-Individual plans may be purchased from a variety of carriers as either an indemnity plan (commonly known as a "traditional" or "fee-for-service" plan) or a managed care plan (a Health Maintenance Organization (HMO), Preferred Provider Organization (PPO) or Point-of-Service (POS)).
-The Basic and Essential Health Plan (B&E Plan) is also available as an Exclusive Provider Organization (EPO) plan.
+Individual plans may be purchased from a variety of carriers.
+Currently, all of the individual plans offered are managed care plans (referred to as a Health Maintenance Organization (HMO), Point-of-Service (POS) or an Exclusive Provider Organization (EPO) plan).
 These plan options are explained in detail in this Buyer's Guide.